mleverance/sc_shell_lessons/02-navigating-files-directories.md

 cd data
 ```

+The command to change locations is `cd` followed by a
+directory name to change our working directory.
-The `cd` command stands for "change directory."
+`cd` stands for "change directory",
+which is a bit misleading:
+the command doesn't change the directory,
+it changes the shell's idea of what directory we are in.
 Now where are we?
 How can we find out?